eddayyy/personal-website/README.md

       **Coming Soon**
 ---

-## 🛠️ Setting up the Development Environment
+## 🛠️ Setting Up The Development Environment

 Feel free to clone the repository to take a look at the codebase!